andyrids/picoproject/README.md

 The CLI creates an `export/` directory within the project root folder, and exports all project files to this directory.
-By default all files are exported, but a precompiled only option causes the export of only precompiled binary files (.mpy).
+By default all files are exported, but a precompiled only option causes the export of only precompiled binary files.
 Any Python files not previously precompiled are compiled and exported automatically.

 ```bash
 (project) CLI export --help
 ```

-To export all Python and MicroPython precompiled files, run the **export** command without the `--compiled-only` option.
+To export all Python and MicroPython precompiled files, run the **export** command without the **--compiled-only** option.

 ```bash